webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Masters-the-Swarm.md

 ---
 aliases:
-  - Masters the Swarm
+- "Masters the Swarm"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Ally-Use
-title: Masters the Swarm
-collection: Foci
-kind: Compendium
 ---

 ## Masters the Swarm
 Insects.
 Rats.
 Bats.
 Even birds.
 You master one type of small creature that obeys you.